ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 ---

-# Modbus RTU Sniffer (SPY)
+# Modbus  Sniffer (SPY)

-The integrated **RTU Sniffer** is one of the flagship features of ScanBus-BR.
+The integrated **Sniffer** is one of the flagship features of ScanBus-BR.

-Instead of acting as a Modbus Master, the Sniffer passively monitors communication between an existing Master and one or more Slave devices.
+Instead of acting as a Modbus Master, the Sniffer passively monitors communication between an existing Master/Client and one or more Slave devices.

 This makes it an invaluable tool for troubleshooting, reverse engineering, firmware validation and protocol analysis.